KwaiVGI/Uniaa/README.md

 ## Citation

-If you find LLaVA useful for your your research and applications, please cite using this BibTeX:
+If you find UNIAA useful for your your research and applications, please cite using this BibTeX:
 ```bibtex
 @misc{zhou2024uniaa,
       title={UNIAA: A Unified Multi-modal Image Aesthetic Assessment Baseline and Benchmark},